1976 Carmarthen District Council election

-An election to Carmarthen District Council were held in May 1976.
+An election to Carmarthen District Council was held in May 1976.
 It was preceded by the 1973 election and followed by the 1979 election.
-On the same day there were elections to the other local authorities and community councils in Wales.
+On the same day there were elections to the other District local authorities and community councils in Wales.

 The overwhelming majority of seats were held by Independent candidates.
-Severals Labour candidates were returned but all five Plaid Cymru candidates were defeated.
+Several Labour candidates were returned but all five Plaid Cymru candidates were defeated.
 The vice chairman of the authority, Glyn Howell, was defeated by another Independent at Newcastle Emlyn.